niinortey12/Alsamband/README.md

 - This project was inspired by [Hillsong]
 - The content in the about section was taking from [wikipedia](https://en.wikipedia.org/wiki/Hillsong)
 - The codes in the events page were inspired by [w3schools](https://www.w3schools.com/)

+<p>I would like to thank my Mentor Maranatha Ilesanmi for his guidance and support throughout this project.

+<p> I would also like to thank my wife for the support throught this project

+## Disclaimer
+This is for educational purposes